 Without guarding against the above situations, a company’s understanding of cash flow will be incomplete at best.
 A treasurer’s perspective will greatly improve the analysis and the resulting ability to seize opportunities.

 Treasury’s function–to execute the capital allocation strategy–refines a perspective that is comprehensive, real-time, and direct.
-Being able to measure real performance vs. actual bank statements increases the assurance of internal decision-makers and external stakeholders.
+Measuring real performance vs. actual bank statements increases the assurance of internal decision-makers and external stakeholders.
 When decision-makers have clear and timely analysis, they can shorten cash conversion cycles and improve free cash flow or take advantage of opportunities to ease future cash flow pressures.